Flower Mound Child Support Attorney

-In the state of Texas, parents are considered bound by duty to provide financial support to their children.
-This means that non-custodial parents may be ordered to pay child support until (i.) the child is 18 years of age, or (ii.) receives a high school diploma, the later of these two events.
-Our legal team can answer your questions about child support and tell you more about your options.
+In the state of Texas, parents are legally obligated to provide financial support to their children.
+This means that non-custodial parents may be ordered to pay child support until their child is 18 years old or until their child receives a high school diploma.

-In establishing child support, there are guidelines in place to be followed.
-These guidelines have to do with percentage of income and other resources.
+Texas provides guidelines for establishing child support.
+These guidelines are based on income and other resources.
+The amount of child support is based upon a parent’s “net” resources.
+There are certain deductions that can be made to calculate a parent’s “net” resources.
 Parents required to pay child support must pay a certain percentage of their monthly income and other resources.

-You can request modification of a child support order if you or your child's other parent experiences a material and substantial change in circumstances.
-The Texas Family Code provides for a modification of child support, under certain circumstances: i.e. loss of employment, change of conservatorship, birth of another child, increase in a parents' salary.
-Our Flower Mound divorce attorney can answer your questions about qualifying for a modification of child support orders or modification of health insurance orders.
+There are two grounds to request a modification.
+First, you can request modifications to a child support order if you or your child's other parent experiences a material and substantial change in circumstances.
+The Texas Family Code provides for a modification of child support under certain circumstances, such as loss of employment, change of conservatorship, birth of another child, or increase in a parents' salary.
+Second, there other ground for a modification requires that three (3) years of elapsed since the last order and a specific calculation as to the amount of the difference for the child support.
+Our Flower Mound child support attorney can answer your questions about qualifying for a child support order modification.

 For additional information or to arrange a consultation, call Phillip M. Herr, Attorney at Law, today at (469) 314-9216.